NixOS/nix/doc/manual/src/advanced-topics/post-build-hook.md

 # Prerequisites

-This tutorial assumes you have configured an [S3-compatible binary cache](../command-ref/conf-file.md#conf-substituters), and that the `root` user's default AWS profile can upload to the bucket.
+This tutorial assumes you have configured an [S3-compatible binary cache](@docroot@/command-ref/new-cli/nix3-help-stores.md#s3-binary-cache-store) as a [substituter](../command-ref/conf-file.md#conf-substituters), and that the `root` user's default AWS profile can upload to the bucket.

 # Set up a Signing Key